The 37ml tubes size range of Winsor & Newton Winton Oils, 47 individual colours of excellent quality.

 Winton is a traditional range of oil colours, made from moderately priced pigments, formulated for student and amateur artists or more accomplished painters requiring large volumes of colour within moderate cost limits.
-The application of traditional skills and modern colour chemistry techniques has resulted in a range of 47 carefully selected Winton Oil Colours which are of excellent quality.

 I want my review to make a difference to someone's choice on purchasing this product.
 I could tell you it is the best paint in the world...it isn't.
 I could tell you it improves your painting to the standard of one of the greats...it doesn't.
 But if like me you do make mistakes it is a very forgiving medium, in that it's easy to remove or cover your blemishes.
 My daughters bought a very expensive set of oils for my Xmas present last year.
 I hate them.
 The oils not my daughters.
 You're scared to use too much, worried you haven't used enough, well, you get the picture.
 But Winton gives great bang for your buck, the colours are striking and they mix well.
 I don't know know what the paintings will look like in 10 years.
 But I'll let you know.
 The one common denominator with Winton oils is the consistency of the colours, once you've emptied one tube of Titanium White you know the next tube you open is going to be identical..what more could you ask for.

 Craig Anderson.
 Craig Anderson (Hereford, United Kingdom) on 22 Sep 2016

 Though I do occasionally use artists grade colors I tend to use "Winton" for most of my paintings and find paintings of 40 years or more still retain their freshness and vibrancy, as with everything it does depend on how you use them, but they are great value for the money Robert Ward (Kilgetty, United Kingdom) on 29 Jan 2013